tensor365/AIRFLOW-QLIKSENSE-NPRINTING/README.md

 ## How to use it ?
 <br/>

-On this provider, you can use three way to let Airflow connecting to your Qlik Sense Client Managed Site.
+On this provider, you can use three way to let Airflow connecting to your Qlik Sense NPrinting Site.

 • NTLM Authentification: Authentification with a username and password used in Qlik in everyday life.
 Warning: Airflow will have the same rights of the user you provide.
 • JWT Authentification: Authentification with a jwt token that you provide to Airflow.
 Warning: A JWT virtual proxy will have to be create on your Qlik Sense Site.
 To do this you can following the step of the section Appendix: How to create a JWT Virtual Proxy in Qlik or this article from Qlik Community: https://community.qlik.com/t5/Official-Support-Articles/Qlik-Sense-How-to-set-up-JWT-authentication/ta-p/1716226